 There are three brackets that hold two 21.5-inch grates.
 The smoker currently comes with one grate, but you can purchase an extra one if you want to smoke at two levels.

-The grate levels are six inches apart, so you can’t really put a pork butt on the bottom and top racks, but you can place flatter meats like brisket, chicken or ribs on the bottom rack with something larger on the top rack.
+The grate levels are six inches apart, so you can’t really put a pork butt on the bottom and top racks, but you can place flatter meats like smoked brisket, competition chicken thighs or ribs on the bottom rack with something larger on the top rack.

 The brackets also have holes in them to hold the three meat hangers.
 You slide the hangers into the holes, and they arch out toward the center of the smoker.

 The Bronco Pro comes with nine meat hooks.
 When you want to hang your ribs, slide the hooks under the first or second bone on a rib rack, and then hang them on the meat hangers, and close the lid.